ckritzler/VitalNode-Showcase/README.md

 ## Current status

-VitalNode currently has a working Android prototype with BLE sensor discovery and live heart rate support.
+VitalNode currently has a working Android BLE prototype with live heart rate support, battery level reading and an early dashboard UI for discovering and connecting BLE fitness sensors.

 Implemented so far: